milesfrain/purescript-book/text/chapter10.md

 Here, the foreign functions we defined were very simple, which meant that we were able to benefit from the use of PureScript's typechecker as much as possible.
 This is good practice in general: foreign functions should be kept as small as possible, and application logic moved into PureScript code wherever possible.

-Todo - Would be good to describe how to write maybeHead.
+Todo - Would be good to describe how to write maybeHead - after multiple args section.

+Todo - Move multiple arguments section earlier.

 ## Functions of Multiple Arguments

 PureScript's Prelude contains an interesting set of examples of foreign types.
 As we have covered already, PureScript's function types only take a single argument, and can be used to simulate functions of multiple arguments via _currying_.
 This has certain advantages - we can partially apply functions, and give type class instances for function types - but it comes with a performance penalty.
 For performance critical code, it is sometimes necessary to define genuine JavaScript functions which accept multiple arguments.
 The Prelude defines foreign types which allow us to work safely with such functions.